kalpani-md/portfolio-26/README.md

-# portfolio-26
+# Portfolio-26
+Responsive personal portfolio website built using HTML, CSS, and JavaScript.

+## Overview
-Responsive personal portfolio website developed using HTML, CSS, and JavaScript to showcase projects, technical skills, and web development experience.
+This project is a personal portfolio website designed to showcase my skills, projects, education, and development experience in a structured and responsive layout.

+## Pages
+### Home (index.html)
+A brief introduction about myself, highlighting my background and interests in web development.
+### Resume (resume.html)
+A detailed page containing my educational background, experience, and technical skills.

+## Technologies Used
+- HTML5
+- CSS3
+- JavaScript

+## Purpose
+To demonstrate frontend development skills, responsive design principles, and structured web page organization.